A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.3.2.3 How profits are allocated, and whether profit allocation is aligned with the provider’s social strategy.
 Minimum frequency: annually.

 The board’s priorities should be consistent with the provider’s social strategy.
-The board should adopt a balanced approach to performance management, using both financial and social information to make decisions.
+The board should adopt a balanced approach to financial and social performance management to make strategic decisions.

 Scoring guidance